Quick Answer

 In most cases, the cleanest way to do this is through a full arrears schedule.
 A good schedule usually lists every rent due date, every payment received, the amount of any shortfall, and the running balance.
 If the landlord later makes an adjustment, a credit, or a correction, that should be shown clearly rather than hidden inside one unexplained total.

-Many weak recovery files fail at this stage.
+Many weak files fail at this stage.
 Not because no money is owed, but because the landlord cannot explain how the figure was reached.
 A debt number written in an email or remembered from a rough spreadsheet is not the same as a clean final arrears chronology.
 The stronger file is the one that lets somebody else follow the figures without guesswork.

 Deposit and Other Adjustments

 The same applies to other items.
 If there are cleaning costs, damage charges, replacement items, key issues, or utility-related questions, landlords should usually keep them separate from the pure rent history.
 They may matter commercially, but they should not be allowed to blur the arrears picture.
-A file is easier to trust when each category is clear.

 In practical terms, landlords usually get a cleaner outcome when they work in layers: first the rent debt, then any later credits, then any separate tenancy-end issues.
-Trying to do everything in one blended figure often produces a file that nobody can follow confidently.

-Documents You Should Gather
+Documents You Need

 Once the tenant has gone and the landlord is confirming the final position, the most important task is gathering the core documents in one place.
 This is not about creating the biggest possible file.
 It is about creating the clearest one.
-The best arrears packs are usually disciplined rather than bloated.

 - Tenancy agreement and relevant rent clauses